-- 2.7 Critical and essential services are defined in the PRA Rulebook.
-In particular - critical services are those services that need to be available to one or more business units of a firm or entity of a group in order to provide functions critical to the economy;9 - essential services are those services that need to be available to one or more business units of a firm or entity of a group in order to support core business lines; 10 and - services can be identified as both critical and essential. - 2.8 The PRA's expectations on the identification of essential services vary between home and hosted firms.
+2.7 Critical and essential services are defined in the PRA Rulebook.
+In particular

+- critical services are those services that need to be available to one or more business units of a firm or entity of a group in order to provide functions critical to the economy; - essential services are those services that need to be available to one or more business units of a firm or entity of a group in order to support core business lines; and - services can be identified as both critical and essential.

+2.8 The PRA's expectations on the identification of essential services vary between home and hosted firms.
 For home firms, the PRA expects services performed for the firm to be identified as essential with respect to the core business lines of the firm and its group.
-For hosted firms, the PRA expects services performed for the firm to be identified as essential with respect to the core business lines of the firm's group only. - 2.9 Firms can organise the critical and essential services they receive in a number of ways: - services received from an entity that is not part of their group (non-group provider);11 - services received from another entity within their group (intra-group); - services provided by a business unit within the firm itself to one or more of its other business units (intra-entity); or - a combination of the above.
+For hosted firms, the PRA expects services performed for the firm to be identified as essential with respect to the core business lines of the firm and its group.
+For hosted firms, the PRA expects services performed for the firm to be identified as essential with respect to the core business lines of the firm of the firm to be identified as essential with respect to the core business lines of the firm and its group.

+2.9 Firms can organise the critical and essential services they receive in a number of ways:

+- services received from an entity that is not part of their group (non-group provider);11 - services received from another entity within their group (intra-group); - services provided by a business unit within the firm itself to one or more of its other business units (intra-entity); or - a combination of the above.

-Demonstrating effective operational arrangements to facilitate recovery and resolution
+3 Demonstrating effective operational arrangements to facilitate recovery and resolution